kgisl/pythonFDP/manual/lab6-kgashok.py.md

 ## Bonus 3

-1. How will you find out the 2nd largest number in the list of numbers?
+How will you find out the 2nd largest number in the list of numbers?
 Take into consideration that the list may contain duplicate numbers as well.

+## Bonus 4

+Write a program that asks the user to input 10 integers, and then prints the largest odd number that was entered.
+If no odd number was entered, it should print a message to that effect.

 ## Interview Grade
 If `n` is the size of the list, and `1 < k < n`, how will you find the `k`th largest number in the list of numbers? (a **#GTG** challenge, a Google interview question).